cloudpassage/cortex/README.md

 ### Using without Slack

 If you prefer not to use Slack, un-comment the line in docker-compose.yml that contains `NOSLACK: true`.
-This will cause octo-bot to stop and loop before attempting to connect to Slack.
+This will cause cortex-bot to stop and loop before attempting to connect to Slack.
 To interact with Halo from the command line, SSH into the host running docker-compose and run this:
-`sudo docker exec -it octo-bot python /app/interrogate.py`.
-You will then be dropped into a shell where you can interact with octo-box.
+`sudo docker exec -it cortex-bot python /app/interrogate.py`.
+You will then be dropped into a shell where you can interact with cortex.
 Type `help` and press enter for details on available comands.
 Output that is typically returned in image form will come back as base64-encoded text.
 You can copy/paste from the terminal window into a text editor, then run it through